 People can become depressed for both physical and mental reasons.
 Depending on the cause of depression, it can manifest in different ways:

-Major depression – This is what most people think of when they hear “depression.”
+Major Depression – This is what most people think of when they hear “depression.”
 It’s when a person feels depressed most or all of the time.

-Bipolar disorder – Causes periods of alternating depression and mania
+Bipolar Disorder – Causes periods of alternating depression and mania

-Seasonal affective disorder – Triggered by conditions of low sunlight, it’s more common in winter, when there are fewer daylight hours.
+Seasonal Affective Disorder – Triggered by conditions of low sunlight, it’s more common in winter, when there are fewer daylight hours.

-Premenstrual dysphoric disorder – Occurs at the start of a menstrual period
+Premenstrual Dysphoric Disorder – Occurs at the start of a menstrual period

-Postpartum depression – Triggered by hormonal changes that occur after giving birth
+Postpartum Depression – Triggered by hormonal changes that occur after giving birth

-Psychotic depression – Causes delusions and paranoia as well as depression
+Psychotic Depression – Causes delusions and paranoia as well as depression

-Situational depression – Occurs in response to a life event, such as the death of a loved one
+Situational Depression – Occurs in response to a life event, such as the death of a loved one

 If you’re suffering from depression, you might find it hard to get help.
 One reason for this is that after a while, depression starts to seem normal.
-It’s easy to forget you used to feel differently, so it’s hard to see you need help.
+It’s easy to forget you used to feel differently, so it’s hard to see you need depression help.
 Another reason is that depression makes you feel apathetic, as though there’s no point in getting help.

-- Other recovery-focused activities
+Other depression recovery-focused activities

 What’s Depression Treatment Like at CAST?